Adrian Chiles

 Adrian Chiles (born 21 March 1967) is a British writer and television and radio presenter.
 He has co-presented both The One Show (2007–2010) and Daybreak (2010–2011) with Christine Lampard.
 He was also the chief presenter for football coverage on ITV Sport from 2010 until 2015.
-His journalistic training and love of football resulted in his presenting business programmes such as Working Lunch and The Money Programme as well as sports programmes like Match of the Day 2.
+His journalistic training and love of football resulted in him presenting business programmes such as Working Lunch and The Money Programme as well as sports programmes like Match of the Day 2.
 He currently works for BBC Radio 5 Live.

 Early life and career

-Chiles was born in Quinton, Birmingham, to an English father and Croatian mother, and moved a few miles away to Hagley, Worcestershire at the age of four.
+Chiles was born in Quinton, Birmingham, to an English father and Croatian mother.
+The family moved a few miles away to Hagley, Worcestershire, when he was four years of age.
 His Birmingham accent is a feature of his presentations.
-He also speaks Croatian, despite having a self-confessed imperfect understanding of the language's verbs, declensions, and cases.
+He also speaks Croatian, despite having a self-confessed "imperfect" understanding of the language's verbs, declensions, and cases.
 Chiles started his education at Haybridge High School, and then worked in his father's scaffolding business, before graduating with a degree in English literature from the University of London (studying at Westfield College, now part of Queen Mary, University of London).

 Before going to university he was a keen amateur actor, appearing in the Crescent Theatre's musical production of Mary O'Malley's Once A Catholic and Sandy Wilson's The Cheese.
 After university, while waiting for his broken leg to heal from an amateur football incident, he applied for and failed both Civil Service exams, before being asked to apply for MI5 — he failed the second interview.
 He studied journalism at Cardiff and then worked as a sports reporter for the News of the World.